jennifertrin/OnboardNFTAlgorand/README.md

  - Ensure that it is virtual to accept more students
  - Community selection of artists who can attend
  - Hire bootcamp alumni to serve as program managers for subsequent bootcamps
+ - Re-post clips from bootcamp @ mentioning speakers on Youtube, Twitter, Instagram, and TikTok
+ - Post finalist projects @ mentioning winners on Twitter and Instagram

 **NFT Hackathons**